 When it comes to returning to your home country after living abroad, there are many things to keep in mind with planning your finances being at the top of your list.

-The two most important legislations for a returning non resident are Foreign Exchange Regulations Act (FEMA) and Income Tax Act (ITA) and it is important that non residents pay special attention to their residency status based on these two laws.
-The ITA deals with the residency status based on the number of days the non resident is in India or abroad.
-FEMA on the other hand looks at the intent of the person.
-A person who has obtained a work visa in a foreign country immediately becomes a non resident for FEMA based on their intent of living abroad.
-In the converse case, a person returning back to India, with the intention of permanently settling back in India, has to be treated as resident under FEMA.
+The two most important legislations for a returning non-resident are Foreign Exchange Regulations Act (FEMA) and Income Tax Act (ITA) and it is important that non-residents pay special attention to their residency status based on these two laws.
+The ITA deals with the residency status based on the number of days the non-resident is in India or abroad.
+FEMA, on the other hand, looks at the intent of the person.
+A person who has obtained a work visa in a foreign country immediately becomes a non-resident for FEMA based on their intent of living abroad.
+In the converse case, a person returning back to India, with the intention of permanently settling back in India, has to be treated as a resident under FEMA.

-I tis also possible for non residents to have Indian assets while they are living abroad.
+It is also possible for non-residents to have Indian assets while they are living abroad.
+Losing your job abroad means you may want to consider getting your savings back to your home country.
+Here are the steps to take if you lose your job when on a Visa.
 These could be investments, property and bank accounts.
 Special bank accounts have been provided in the FEMA.
-These accounts are Foreign Currency Non Resident (FCNR) accounts or Non Resident External (NRE) Accounts.
-These are accounts that have been opened to enable deposit of income earned abroad and can be repatriated back freely by the non resident.
-Once the non resident returns back to India and attains resident status in India they have to convert the FCNR or NRE account to an RFC account.
+These accounts are Foreign Currency Non-Resident (FCNR) accounts or Non-Resident External (NRE) Accounts.
+These are accounts that have been opened to enable deposit of income earned abroad and can be repatriated back freely by the non-resident.
+Once the non-resident returns back to India and attains resident status in India they have to convert the FCNR or NRE account to an RFC account.

-Under the ITA, the returning non resident, will be taxed on their global income however, the non resident with some planning can prolong their residency status as non resident to take benefit under this provisions of law.
-The interest in the RFC account is taxable if the returning non resident fails the residency test under ITA or has been back for more than three years.
+Under the ITA, the returning non-resident, will be taxed on their global income however, the non-resident with some planning can prolong their residency status as non-resident to take benefit under these provisions of law.
+The interest in the RFC account is taxable if the returning non-resident fails the residency test under ITA or has been back for more than three years.

-The non residents returning also have to pay Customs Duties for goods brought into India in person.
-Transfer of Residence Rules provide for a clearance up to Rs 75,000 (US $1125).
+The non-residents returning also have to pay Customs Duties for goods brought into India in person.
+Transfer of Residence Rules provides for clearance up to Rs 75,000 (the US $1125).
 These should include used personal and personal effects.